adityasengar/LD-FPG/sequential/README.md

     # Or for a specific experiment from grid:
     # python new_diff.py --config diffusion_backbone.yaml --exp_idx 1
     ```
+    Use --instance_id for parallel grid search execution.
+Add --debug for verbose logs.

 * **Key Outputs (in `latent_reps/diff_backbone/`):**
     * `checkpoints/diffusion_exp_bb.pth` (or similar, name includes experiment index)